mmckegg/soundbank-chunk/README.md

 ### `chunk.slots` ([ObservArray](https://github.com/raynos/observ-array))

 The soundbank slot descriptors used by this chunk.
-Update sounds by modifying this array.
+Update sounds by modifying this array or using `chunk.update`.

 ### `chunk.sounds` (ObservArray)